mabr3112/ProtFlow/docs/source/tutorials/load_poses.rst

 As mentioned before, all of these settings can be directly defined when setting up the poses:

-LigandMPNN created structures with amino acid sequences out of our backbones.
-To improve our backbones, we are going to employ Rosetta Relax, a specialized Rosetta protocol that optimizes protein structures by minimizing energies via introduction of small movements.

 .. code-block:: python

    my_poses = Poses(poses='path/to/input_pdbs/', glob_suffix='*pdb', work_dir='load_poses_example', storage_format='csv', jobstarter=my_jobstarter)